 Skip to main content

-This page covers how to execute WarpGrep’s tools (grep, read, list directory) in a remote sandbox, so your agent can search code that lives in a cloud environment.
+This page covers how to execute WarpGrep’s tools (grep, read, list directory, glob) in a remote sandbox instead of locally.
 If you haven’t set up WarpGrep as a tool yet, start with the Agent Tool guide first.

 Remote Commands

 The simplest way to run WarpGrep in a sandbox.
-Provide three functions that execute shell commands remotely — the SDK handles all parsing.
+Provide functions that execute commands remotely and return raw stdout — the SDK handles all parsing.

 import { MorphClient } from '@morphllm/morphsdk';